corinnewelsh/bdcvs/src/news/ripple-centre-open.md

 order: 2
 ---

 The Ripple Centre is open and taking bookings.
 Contact Mala Alina to make a booking or find out more.
-You are welcome to visit to look at the space we available, the rooms and facilities.
+You are welcome to visit to look at the space we have available, the rooms and facilities.

 To talk about renting office space contact Chris Downham.